p-m-p/slider/packages/docs/docs/guides/06-accessibility.md

 If you are using the core JavaScript library directly or building your own control you will need to add some appropriate attributes to the slider and slide elements.

-The slider element will automatically be given a `role` of `region` if role is not already set, applied with the `aria-live="off"` attribute when it is in the autoScroll state and `aria-live="polite"` when slide transitions are being controlled externally.
+The slider element will automatically be given a `role` of `region` if no other value is set, applied with the `aria-live="off"` attribute when in the autoScroll state and `aria-live="polite"` when slide transitions are being controlled externally.
 Each slide is given the `aria-roledescription="slide"` attribute and the `role` of `group` if these area not already set.
 You will need to add `aria-roledescription="carousel"` to the container housing the slider and it's controls.
 An example